 Our vision is that every pupil enjoys sport and develops a life-long positive attitude towards their own health and well-being.
 Through PE and sport, we aim to:

 The values, discipline and teamwork associated with sport are paramount in helping the spiritual, moral, social and cultural (SMSC) development of pupils, in addition to supporting other areas of the curriculum.

 Play leaders encourage Key Stage 1 and EYFS pupils to actively participate in sport by offering them a variety of fun lunchtime activities and games.
 Additionally, pupils from all year groups are encouraged to organise their own lunchtime clubs, resulting in a huge range of activities from cheerleading to football.
 There are also a number of other extra-curricular sports clubs led by staff, volunteers and external agencies: football, multi-skills, hockey, dance, martial arts, netball, athletics, rounders and Change4Life clubs (skipping and running).
-Living Streets is a UK based charity which supports everyday walking and this year we are participating in their Walk to School scheme, encouraging pupils and parents to do a 10 minute walk to school every day.
 Our summer term always culminates in an exciting sports day where pupils display incredible sportsmanship and team work.

 Furthermore, this year we were awarded the Gold Sports Mark, a government led award for acknowledging all our hard work and commitment to the development of competition across the school and into the community.
 Well done Quainton Primary School!

 Our main focus of learning modern foreign languages is for pupils to develop the ability to communicate orally and to instill an enthusiasm for languages.
-Weekly French lessons begin in Year 3 and continue on until Year 6.
-Pupils in Key Stage 1 have the opportunity to learn French at our after-school club.
+Weekly French lessons begin in Year 3 and continue on until Year 6 through the Language Angels schem.